 A short walk up the High Street takes you through the 12th century West Gate to the remains of Winchester Castle.
 Essentially all the buildings here are 19th century and it actually doesn't resemble a castle at all.
 But one part goes back to the 13th century and that is the Great Hall, built in the 1220s and containing the famous King Arthur's Round Table.
 In truth the table dates from around 1270 to 1290 and had a repaint in 1522 when Henry VIII had himself decorating the centre as "King Arthur" to impress the visiting Holy Roman Emperor, Charles V.

-If you walk back down towards the parking area you could also take a side trip down College Lane, via St Swithun-upon-Kingsgate, a rare surviving example of a 13th century church built above an arch in the city wall, past the house where Jane Austen died, along the road that passes the entrance to the famous boys school, Winchester College, founded in 1382, to the ruins of Wolvesey Castle, the former Bishops Palace, explore the ruins of this 12th century building then journey down to the River Itchen to walk back to the parking area via the statue of the famous king of Wessex, Alfred the Great which stands on The Broadway.
+If you walk back down towards the parking area you could also take a side trip down College Lane, via St Swithun-upon-Kingsgate, a rare surviving example of a 13th century church built above an arch in the city wall, past the house where Jane Austen died, along the road that passes the entrance to the famous boys school, Winchester College, founded in 1382, to the ruins of Wolvesey Castle, the former Bishops Palace, explore the ruins of this 12th century building then journey down to the River Itchen to walk back to the parking area via the statue of the famous King of Wessex, Alfred the Great which stands in the middle of The Broadway on top of two huge blocks of Cornish granite.
+It was designed by Hamo Thorneycroft and erected in 1899 commemorating a thousand years since the death of Alfred, who died here in Winchester in 899 at the age of 51.

 Leave Winchester along the B3049 Stockbridge Road towards Stockbridge, this road will eventually become the A30 which you follow to Salisbury.
 Just a few miles before Salisbury take a right turn signposted Figsbury Rings then head up a rather bumpy dirt track to a small parking area.
 Here you will get dramatic views of the local landscape and visit an important Neolithic and Iron Age site.
 Figsbury Rings is a collection of earthworks, the outer ditch, which is the first one you will see, is part of an Iron Age hillfort with ramparts 18 metres wide and 3.4 metres high dating from around 500BC.
 Further inside is another older earthwork dating from the late Neolithic period, around 2,500 BC.
 This ditch and circle is contemporary with Stonehenge, its just that there are no stones here, but at one point it is suggested that there may have been a timber circle.